rebeccaskinner/rebeccaskinner.github.io/posts/2021-06-09-getting-to-the-fixed-point.md

 At first look, this might not look all that difficult at all. `fix` just needs to call `g` with a value to get a value back out that it can return.
-We can imagine any number of similar functions that would work for something like, say, an `Int`:
+We can imagine any number of similar functions that would work for some specific type, an `Int`:

 ```haskell